How to Fix You are trying to merge on object and int64 columns?

 If you wish to proceed you should use pd.concat

-We receive a ValueError because the year variable in the first DataFrame is an integer but the year variable in the second DataFrame is an object.
+We receive a definitive ValueError.
+This error clearly signals that the year variable in the first DataFrame (df1) is an int64, while the corresponding year variable in the second DataFrame (df2) is designated as an object.
+This explicit failure mechanism is designed to force the user to address the data type conflict before proceeding with the integration.

 How to Fix the Error

-The easiest way to fix this error is to simply convert the year variable in the second DataFrame to an integer and then perform the merge.
+The easiest way to fix this error is to simply convert the year variable in the second DataFrame to an integer using the .astype(int) method, and then perform the merge.

 #convert year variable in df2 to integer